BrayOOi/truffle-typechain-example/README.md

-Truffle example with typechain support
+# Truffle example with Typechain support

 Please refer to [here](https://soliditydeveloper.com/typescript) for more information.